 These are by far the best trainers I have come across, they are the lightest I’ve found and generally have memory foam insoles.
 Eloise has orthotic insoles which also fit fine inside them (without the memory foam) but she went climbing with them and only experienced muscle pain after as opposed to joint pain.
 Since switching to these trainers from Clarks ones I have noticed a big improvement in terms of her pain levels after physical exercise.

-Dr Martens, Timberland, Kickers; all these were recommended by the Physiotherapist.
+Dr Martens, Timberland, Kickers; all these were recommended by the Physiotherapist for children with Hypermobility.
 Anything with a bit of height to it to support wobbly ankles.
 Both Lily and Eloise have very bendy ankles which cause their feet to fall inwards.
 The high backs of this style of shoe help support the ankle and prevent sprains etc.

 I bought this little pot of Cotswold Lavender Slumber Gel from a beautiful National Trust shop and Eloise loves to use it, I find on the nights she is struggling with pain levels it helps relax her enough to drop off to sleep.
 The Huggzie doubles up the lavender for extra relaxation!